alank90/sports-page-app/readme.md

 **startOfSeasonYear = 2018;**

-every new Basketball season to build correct uri for /get to mysportsfeeds api.
+every new Basketball season to build the correct uri for /get to mysportsfeeds api.
 This needs to be refactored...

 ## Updating Sports Seasons for app
-1. Goto /src/seasonDates.js
+1. Goto **/src/seasonDates.js**
 2. There are objects for all the leagues, where you can update their start/end season dates which are used by our app to form the correct URI when requesting data.
 The NBA has an extra object for computing the season name because it spans over multiple years.